 If you are worried about your infant or child, speak to your health care provider.
 A referral can be made to have your child assessed by a specially trained team who can provide suggestions on how to best support them.

 Recognizing FASD early can give a child with FASD the best chance to reach their full potential.
 Early diagnosis and support in a safe and healthy family situation may help prevent future issues such as difficulty at school, mental health or other health concerns.

 Where can families and caregivers go for help?

 Community resources in your regional health authority, such as child development programs, may help support families and children.
 Examples of available services include:

-Some communities have additional support services and groups for mothers and their children with FASD.
+Some communities have additional support services and groups for parents / caregivers, and their children with FASD.

 For More Information